The existing bridge is over 100 years old and, as expected with a structure this old, the bridge’s condition has been deteriorating for some time.

 Between 2012 and 2016 we worked on preparing to build a new bridge.
 This included talking to the community and getting a resource consent from Auckland Council.

-Over the years, we've received valuable feedback from the community which has helped to shape the design and layout of the new bridge.
+The valuable community feedback has helped us shape the design and layout of the new bridge.

-- at least 8 metres wide – and up to 12 metres in some bays to enable fishing activities
+- at least eight metres wide – and up to 12 metres in some bays to enable fishing activities

 - new structure curving towards the motorway bridge